 the Purchaser will not on-supply the Alpha ATAI(s) (e.g. will not remove the Alpha ATAI and sell or supply it); and

 the Purchaser will keep a written record of the destruction of the Alpha ATAI (e.g. vehicle destruction with the Alpha ATAI in it), including the date of destruction and the VIN, and will provide a copy of that record to the OEM and the ACCC within a reasonable time after destruction.
-A list of contact details for each OEM for this purpose is set out in the ACCC’s .
+A list of contact details for each OEM for this purpose is set out in the ACCC’s Product Safety Australia website.
 The ACCC is to be notified by email to takatarecall@accc.gov.au.